noevini/AdvancedServerSide_CW2/README.md

 This dashboard connects to the **CW1 Alumni Influencers API** using bearer token authentication.
 Every outbound request includes an `Authorization: Bearer <token>` header sourced from `ANALYTICS_API_KEY`.

-Requests use a **500 ms timeout** — if CW1 does not respond in time, the controller falls back to mock data and the page still renders normally.
+Requests use a **3 second timeout** — if CW1 does not respond, the page renders an error banner.

 ### Endpoints consumed